Essential Tools for Freelancing Productivity

 c.
 Zoho Writer (Free, Easy) — Feature-rich and clean interface, very mobile-friendly.

 b.
 OneDrive (Freemium, Easy) — Integrates well with Microsoft tools.
 Mobile-friendly.
-Easy to share files, work collaboratively on a document in real time, and can be accessed both from a Windows computer and a browser.
+Easy to share files and work collaboratively on a document in real time, and it can be accessed both from a Windows computer and a browser.

 c.
 Dropbox (Freemium, Easy) — Easy file sharing and backup.
-Mobile support available.
-I am not happy with their Windows application, but it has become indispensable for the amazing features.
+Mobile support is available.
+I am not thrilled with their Windows application, but it has become indispensable for the amazing features.

 4. Spreadsheets & Data Tools